 Employment impacts are expressed in terms of a mix of both full-time and part-time jobs.

-The economic impacts of the entire Mississippi seafood industry since 2006 are shown in the figures below.
-Observe the significant decline in the levels of impacts resulting from Hurricane Katrina in 2005 and Deepwater Horizon oil spill in 2010.
+The economic contribution of the entire Mississippi seafood industry since 2006 are shown in the figure below.
+Observe the significant decline in the levels of impacts resulting from Hurricane Katrina in 2005 and the Deepwater Horizon oil spill in 2010.